Do’s & Don’ts For New Teaching Assistants + 10 Useful Tips

-As teaching assistants work with an array of different school staff, all of whom will have different approaches, flexibility becomes an essential part of the role.
+As teaching assistants work with various school staff, all of whom will have different approaches, flexibility becomes an essential part of the role.

-You should be ready to adapt, not only to new teaching styles, but to numerous different learning styles too.
+You should be ready to adapt to new teaching styles and numerous different learning styles too.

 9. Don’t be afraid to speak out

-Communication between teaching assistants and teachers is pivotal to ensuring that both individuals are able to work to their maximum potential.
+Communication between teaching assistants and teachers is pivotal to ensuring that both individuals can work to their maximum potential.

 10. Always think about how you can make a difference